 What should you not wear for a headshot?

-- A clothing that is too casual or too revealing
+- Clothing that is too casual or too revealing

 - Avoid wearing your ward coats and scrubs